Fraud Blocker

 Hallucinogen Abuse, Addiction & Treatment Options

-Providing Alternative Addiction Treatment In Arizona
+Providing Alternative Addiction Treatment In New Hampshire

 Hallucinogens are substances that disrupt the interaction between brain cells and specific neurotransmitters, leading to altered perceptions and sensations.
 Drugs like LSD and ecstasy primarily target serotonin receptor cells in the brain and spinal cord.
 Serotonin is a neurotransmitter crucial for regulating sensory perception, mood, sleep, and appetite.